nextcloud/documentation/user_manual/connecting/webdav.rst

 =============================

 All major operating systems allow for mounting a users ownCloud via WebDAV, a HTTP extension as specified in :rfc:`2518`.
 This chapter describes how to setup WebDAV on different operating systems.

 Windows
 -------

-On Windows, you can assign ownCloud a drive letter, which allows browsing files stored on ownCloud as you would files stored a mapped network drive.
+On Windows, you can assign ownCloud a drive letter.
+This allows you to browse files stored on an ownCloudserver the way you would files stored in a mapped network drive.

 Using this feature requires network connectivity.
 If you want to store your files offline, use the ownCloud Client to sync all files on your